Keilub/calebmallen/content/posts/01 duck-elephand-and-kipat.markdown

 ---
-title:  Duck, Elephant and Lil Ki-Pat | 01
+title:  duck, elephant and lil ki-pat | 01
 description: This is the great Kapita Plain
 date:   2022-07-25 15:01:35 +0300
 image: /images/wanderway01.jpg